 - 2.4.1.
-While present in the Competition area and during the prize-giving ceremonies the Athlete's name may appear on a surface area not exceeding: - (i) eighty square centimeters (80 cm2) (maximum twenty centimeters -20 cm- long, maximum four centimeters -4 cm- wide) only once lengthwise on the left leg of the riding breeches during the Endurance Events, the Jumping Events and the Jumping and Cross-Country tests of Eventing; - 3.
+While present in the Competition area and during the prize-giving ceremonies the Athlete's name may appear on a surface area not exceeding: - (i) eighty square centimeters (80 cm2) (maximum twenty centimeters -20 cm- long, maximum four centimeters -4 cm- wide) only once lengthwise on the left leg of the riding breeches during the Endurance Events, the Jumping Events and the Jumping and Cross-Country tests of Eventing. - 3.
 Unless otherwise specified in this Article, no advertisement or publicity is permitted on any Athlete, Official, Horse, vehicle, vaulting back pads or riding equipment while present in any Competition area or during the performance.
 However, Athletes inspecting the course may wear the logo of their sponsor, their team sponsor(s), and/or of their NF's sponsor(s) and/or their nationality within a frame not exceeding four hundred square centimeters (400 cm2) on the front and back of their top garments and within a frame not exceeding fifty square centimeters (50 cm2) on head gear. - 4.
 The FEI shall be entitled to require that an armband be worn by Athletes ranked #1 on an Official International Ranking List at Events. - 5.
 Failure to wear such armband where and when required after being notified to do so by an Official and/or the FEI, shall result in a Yellow Warning Card, being issued to the Athlete unless exceptional circumstances apply. - 6.
 Unless otherwise provided in the Sport Rules, advertising may appear on obstacles and on the sides of the arena provided any applicable broadcast, internet, or similar law or agreement permits such advertising.
 For example, specifications for sponsored obstacles/fences are covered in Sport Rules. - 7.
 Unless otherwise agreed in writing by the FEI, for the purpose of this Article, the Competition area shall include all areas where the Athlete is being judged or his/her Horse is undergoing a Horse/veterinary inspection.
-It shall not include collecting rings, the "start & finish box" in Eventing, the holds at the veterinary gates in an Endurance Event or the compulsory rests in a Driving Event.
+It shall not include collecting rings, the "start & finish box" in Eventing, the holds at the veterinary gates in an Endurance Event or the compulsory rests in a Driving Event. - 7-8.
+The Chief Steward is responsible for ensuring that the above provisions are respected by Athletes before entering the arena.
+Athletes not complying with the above will not be permitted to enter the arena during competition.
+An official clothing approved by a NF not complying with the requirements of this Article will not be authorised by the FEI.